 For plausible deniability Russia could, for example, use the WW2 mines abundant on the Baltic seabed as a pretext.
-In 2009, when allegedly caught transporting anti-ballistic equipment to Iran via the Baltic Sea, Russia, for example, absurdly claimed that its ship was hijacked by pirates near Sweden.32
+In 2009, when allegedly caught transport-

 Finally, the recent drone attack on Saudi oil processing facilities should be a lesson about a growing risk of terrorist attacks on oil and gas pipelines.
 A remotely operated underwater vehicle can easily place an explosive device on Nord Stream pipelines that are laying on the sea floor.
 Replacing a section of Nord Stream 1 and 2 can take several months as opposed to days with the existing onshore pipelines via Ukraine.